weex1997/Jaber-Chem/README.md

 ## Introduction

-During my time at GamifierSA, I worked on the Jaber Chem educational project, where I was responsible for programming an Electron Configuration mini-game.
+This mini-game was developed with GamifierSA, I worked on the Jaber Chem educational project, where I was responsible for programming an Electron Configuration mini-game.
 The game was inspired by the rapid-fire format of WarioWare, Inc.: Mega Microgames!
 (2003) and aimed to teach chemistry concepts through fast-paced challenges.
 My primary role was to implement the game's mechanics, logic, and functionality based on the design specifications provided by the team.
 <br/>
 <div style="display: flex; gap: 10px;">
   <img src="Assets/images/Screenshot 2024-01-29 110729.png" height="200"/>